andy2002a/B1wNoSound/README.md

 1. Place the `sound.bin` file on the root of your MicroSD card.
 2. Plug in the dash cam and wait a few seconds
-3. the `sound.bin` file will be automatically deleted
+3. The `sound.bin` file will be automatically deleted

 ## Sounds Removed

 Recording start (hex location: 2d6f0h - 30c50h)

-SD Card Detected = (hex location: 38180h - 3E180h)
+SD Card Detected (hex location: 38180h - 3E180h)

 System Going Down/System Up (hex location: 51860h - 55ae5h)